Parent and Skater Guide

 SHOW SPONSORSHIPS – We have several packages of sponsorships to choose from.
 All sponsorships include an ad in our show program, logo placement on our website, newsletters and, select sponsorships also receive premier logo placement on our tickets and apparel.
 If your company or someone you know would like to sponsor our show, please contact SOI Committee for more information HERE.
 Some of our past sponsors have included:

 - Woodhouse Day Spa

 - Land Rover

-- Handicapped Seating – We do offer rather limited amount of handicapped seating.
+HANDICAPPED SEATING – We do offer a rather limited amount of handicapped seating.
 If you need assistance with WC seats, please contact us HERE.

 Outfit your skater in the latest Showtime on Ice apparel!
 Our black jackets will be available for purchase in late Fall or December.
 Theme apparel will be available for purchase in January and will be ready the first weekend of rehearsals.

-The SOI Kick-Off day at Family Sports Center is a half-day event that signals we are revving up for show!
-This is the month that we begin rehearsals and we will be knee-deep in ticket sales, apparel sales and wrapping up ad sales.
+The SOI Kick-Off day at Family Sports Center is a half-day event that signals we are revving up for the show!
+This is the month that we begin rehearsals and we will be knee-deep in ticket sales, apparel sales, and wrapping up ad sales.

 Rehearsals begin the last weekend in March and run through Show Week.
 Skaters in the second half of our show will also have rehearsals on Tuesday or Thursday evenings.